fleschutz/PowerShell/Docs/play-dog-sound.md

 ## play-dog-sound.ps1 - Plays a dog sound

-This script plays a dog sound.
+This PowerShell script plays a dog sound.

 ## Parameters
 ```powershell